For the social and political visibility of sexually diverse women.

 See in action the RLQ team & volunteers walking the streets of Montreal during the Pride parade festivities in 2016.

 On August 13, 2017, the RLQ organized the L March, as part of Pride Montreal Canada.
 Why the L March is still relevant in 2017?
-Our president, Jessie Bordeleau, answers the question!
+Jessie Bordeleau, president of the RLQ (from 2015 to 2018) answers the question!